-In this article, I’ll show you how to divide a list into equally-sized chunks in Python.
-Step-by-step, you’ll arrive at the following great code that accomplishes exactly that:
+In this article, you’ll learn how to divide a list into equally-sized chunks in Python.
+Step-by-step, you’ll arrive at the following code to chunk your list into evenly-sized parts:

 Problem: Imagine that you have a temperature sensor that sends data every 6 minutes, which makes 10 data points per hour.
 All these data points are stored in one list for each day.